Pregnancy Test Positive Picture: What To Look For

 And just to make things more complicated, there are faint positive pregnancy test pictures.

-A thin or faint line on a pregnancy test could mean that you’re pregnant but that your hCG supplies are still building up.
+A thin or faint line on a pregnancy test could mean that you’re pregnant but that your hCG levels are still building up.

-Pregnancy tests have different levels of sensitivity, so if you get a faint line, it’s best to test again and/or consult with your doctor.
+Pregnancy tests have different levels of sensitivity, so if you get a faint line, it’s best to test again and/or consult with your doctor for an hCG blood test.

 What color indicates a positive pregnancy test?

-That all depends on the test you take.
-Tests that display lines usually do so in pink.
+That all depends on the test you take — tests that display lines are usually in pink or blue.

 (Remember that if it’s colorless, it might be an evaporation line.)